kiwicampus/ros2_graph/README.md

 ```
 python3 -m ros2_graphs_mermaid your_node
 ```
+This will print in the console a graph description in the mermaid language, then you have to copy and paste it on the node's readme and enjoy.
+But if you want export it to a file use the `-o` flag.

 Example

 ```
-python3 -m ros2_graphs_mermaid /turtlesim
+python3 -m ros2_graphs_mermaid /turtlesim -o turtle_diagram.md
 ```

-This will print in the console a graph description in the mermaid language, then you have to copy and paste it on the node's readme and enjoy.

 **Note:** you must copy everything between *\`\`\`mermaid* and *\`\`\`* including both marks.